wangfowen/owenwangdotcom/blog/_posts/2023-05-31-we-are-what-we-eat.md

 The carbon footprint of the salad in front of you matches that of the chicken beside it, which, in turn, is equivalent to the steak.
 The salad is only that “small” because of the avocados, which have larger footprints due to the deforestation and water consumption involved in their cultivation.
 Without them, the salad’s portion would be much too big for the meal.

 Adopting a plant-rich diet isn't synonymous with a strictly vegetarian or vegan lifestyle.
 It doesn't need to be an 'all-or-nothing' approach.
 In fact, even Project Drawdown’s definition of “plant-rich” includes an average of 57g of red meat a day.
-Visually, we can see that just reducing our red meat intake already makes a big difference.
+Visually, we can see that just reducing our red meat intake would already make a meaningful difference.

 <img height="400px" src="/blog/images/climatarian/salad-portion.png" />

 To put some numbers to it, 14% of global emissions come from our livestock, with beef causing 10x the emissions of chicken pound for pound, and chicken 10x some plants!
-A couple factors go into it – at a high level, just think about all the land we had to convert from forests to grazing land to grow animals, and all the fertilizers and energy needed to make feed just for animals.
+A couple factors go into it – at a high level, just think about all the land we had to convert from carbon-sinking forests to grazing land to grow animals, and all the carbon-intensive fertilizers and energy needed to make feed just for animals.

 Beef's outsized impact is not merely due to the size of cows necessitating more feed and land, but also because they burp and fart methane, a potent greenhouse gas that has 80x the warming power of carbon dioxide.